Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 - Stop touching receipts(have the cashier place them in the bag)

 - Check your cosmetics for added chemicals (putting EDCs on your face is a good way to rapidly absorb these harmful chemicals)

 Following these simple steps is an easy way to avoid these chemicals.

-For some patients it may be necessary to detox these chemicals more actively because they can be stored in the fat (we will discus this concept in another post).
+For some patients, it may be necessary to detox these chemicals more actively because they can be stored in the fat (we will discuss this concept in another post).

 The presence of these antibodies combined with hypothyroid symptoms may indicate autoimmune thyroiditis.

-Because autoimmune thyroiditis indicates both an inflammatory and autoimmune condition, it is treated different from hypothyroidism.
+Because autoimmune thyroiditis indicates both an inflammatory and autoimmune condition, it is treated differently from hypothyroidism.